telemachus/split/README.md

-# lua-split: a string split function for Lua
+# string-split: string split functions for Lua

 Lua doesn't provide a `split` function.
 Such a function is nearly mandatory for working with text, and as a result [a lot of people have made their own][wiki].